jlsk22/hell0world.github.io/Senior Project 2021/Weekly Updates.md

+## Week 4/13/21:
+- Completing more animations
+- Storyboards to give friends for filming
+-

+## Week 4/06/21:
+- Re- written script scenes
+- Bought/ tested sound equipment
+- Reached out to actors/ friends to star in it
+- Setting dates/ locations based on weather

 ## Week 3/30/21:
 - Had padlet midterm meeting and I got a lot of really good feedback from everyone!
 - What I have so far is a great start but it definitely needs a fine tuned final edit